hookFang/Encrypt-Decrypt-Files/README.md

 # Encrypt-Decrypt-Files

-Simple pyhton script to encrypt your files.
+Simple python script to encrypt your files.
 All files are encrypted using Fernet -
 <h2>AES in Cipher Block Chaining(CBC) mode witha 128-bit key encryption </h2>